 All of the above faults are related to the body, so they are known as appearance.
 The above faults are generated from [the ignorance of correcting the] previous stages of faults, the slight faults and hidden faults.
 It accumulates as three stages of faults.

 The fault of physical appearance comes from a lack of attention to emotions, and the inability to control emotions.
-In essence, faults are generated from the insufficient self-awareness and consciousness of the self.
+In essence, faults are generated from insufficient self-awareness and consciousness of the self.
 Since emotions and feelings will be expressed through outward conduct, the faults caused at this stage will be visible in the appearance.
-Thus, the moral cultivation at this stage requires learners to give more attention and introspection to the appearance in order to ensure it is modified.
+Thus, the moral cultivation at this stage requires students to give more attention and introspection to the appearance in order to ensure it is modified.

 The fourth stage extends the focus from the self-appearance and behavior to the relationships with others.
-It requires learners to be watchful on their behavior when dealing with the relationship of the wulun 五倫, five relationships.
+It requires students to be watchful of their behavior when dealing with the relationship of the wulun 五倫, five relationships.
 Correspondingly, the Renpu calls the faults committed in this stage as daguo 大過, major faults.
-For example, sixteen faults can appear between friends, including laziness, jealousy and harboring grudges.
-In fact, faults in this stage incorporates the faults accumulated from the previous stages, namely: the subtle, hidden, and apparent faults.
-In other words, they caused because of the ignorance of self-correction of faults in previous stages.
+For example, sixteen faults can appear between friends, including laziness, jealousy, and harboring grudges.
+In fact, faults in this stage incorporate the faults accumulated from the previous stages, namely: the subtle, hidden, and apparent faults.
+In other words, they are caused because of the ignorance of self-correction of faults in previous stages.
 According to Liu, the major faults invariably emerge in appearance and speech.
 For instance, referring to the appearance of the mouth, gaosheng高聲, “talking too loud” is an apparent fault.
-When one talks too loudly with a superior or their parents, this represents major fault because it concerns the five relationships.
+When one talks too loudly with a superior or their parents, this represents a major fault because it concerns the five relationships.

 The fifth stage further expands the management of relationships from the five relationships to all things in the world.
 As Liu states: